 Plitvice Lakes Physical Description

-On the other hand, these range in average depth from as little as 3.3 ft (1 m) to as much as 154 ft (47 m), and are renowned for their distinctive colors.
+Secondly, the numerous lakes also descend in a cascade from 2,087 ft (636 m) to 1,650 ft (503 m), over a distance of roughly 5 miles (8 km).
+On the other hand, these range in average depth from as little as 3.3 ft (1 m) to as much as 154 ft (47 m).
+Furthermore, they are renowned for their distinctive colors.

-Collectively, this magnificent grouping of small lakes only covers an area of approximately 0.77 sq miles (2 sq km).
+However, all this mind-boggling splendor is contained in a tiny region.
+That’s because, collectively, this magnificent grouping of small lakes only covers an area of approximately 0.77 sq miles (2 sq km).

 Plitvice Lakes Location and Nature